 If you are married, there is a very good chance that you and your spouse have different sexual appetites.
-This not only applied to how often you want to have sex, but also to how adventurous you would each like to be in the bedroom.
+This not only applies to how often you want to have sex, but also to how adventurous you would each like to be in the bedroom.

 A healthy sex life has aspects of both routine and adventure: If a couple builds sexual excitement by always searching for that next new experience, sex becomes less about intimacy and more about pursuing the physical high of sexual novelty.
 On the other hand, if a couple settles into a routine that never varies, sex will become mundane and lose the element of fun and passion that make the sexual relationship a special retreat from everyday life.